dotnet/docs-maui/docs/data-cloud/push-notifications.md

     }
     ```

+    This class is decorated with an `IntentFilter` attribute that includes the `com.google.firebase.MESSAGING_EVENT` filter.
+This filter enables Android to pass incoming messages to this class for processing.

 1. In Visual Studio, open the *MainActivity.cs* file in the *Platforms/ANdroid* folder and add the following `using` statements:

     ```csharp